OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 ### chartlink

-The chart link that appears on each graphic page needs to be enhanced to include the unit of graphic display.
+The chart link that appears on each graphic page needs to be enhanced to include the unit of graphic display and the flow unit if appropriate.

 ### multiple-edits